mohancloudworld/Parivartan/README.md

 Parivartan
 ==========
 A Mozilla Firefox Extension to converter text from an Indian language to English and vice versa.
+Also supports Katapayadi sankhya system.

-This can be installed/downloaded from <a href="https://addons.mozilla.org/en-US/firefox/addon/parivartan/" target="_blank">Firefox addons page</a>.
+This can be installed from <a href="https://addons.mozilla.org/en-US/firefox/addon/parivartan/" target="_blank">Firefox addons page</a>.

 <b>Supported formats:</b><ul>
 <li>Indian: Devanagari (Sanskrit/Hindi/Marathi), Telugu, Kannada, Gujarati, Tamil, Bengali, Gurmukhi (Punjabi), Malayalam and Oriya (Odia).</li>
-<li>English: ITRANS, ISO-15919 and IAST.</li></ul>
+<li>English: ITRANS, ISO-15919 and IAST.</li>
+<li>Other: Katapayadi sankhya system.</li></ul>

 <b>Purpose:</b>
 India is a multi linguistic nation yet have common sacred/religious texts.
 But it is not an easy task to maintain all these scripts in all the Indian languages.
 "Parivartan" add-on converts the Indian Scripts in Indian/English language to various Indian languages.
 This facilitates maintaining the scripts in a single language and still reach out all Indian linguistic users.